-(1) As of December 25, 2021, the cost and fair value of investments with loss positions were approximately \$57.0 million.
-We evaluated the nature of these investments, credit worthiness of the issuer and the duration of these impairments to determine if an other-than-temporary decline in fair value had occurred and concluded that these losses were temporary and we have the ability and intent to hold these investments to maturity.
-As of December 26, 2020, the cost and fair value of investments with loss positions were approximately \$8.7 million.

-(2) Corporate debt securities include investments in financial and other corporate institutions.
+- (1) As of December 31, 2022, the cost and fair value of investments with loss positions were approximately \$86.3 million and \$85.5 million, respectively.
+As of December 25, 2021, the cost and fair value of investments with loss positions was approximately \$57.0 million.
+We evaluated the nature of these investments, credit worthiness of the issuer and the duration of these impairments to determine if an other-than-temporary decline in fair value had occurred and concluded that these losses were temporary and we have the ability and intent to hold these investments to maturity. - (2) Corporate debt securities include investments in financial and other corporate institutions.
 No single issuer represents a significant portion of the total corporate debt securities portfolio.

-Effective maturities of short-term investments at December 25, 2021, were as follows:
+Effective maturities of short-term investments at December 31, 2022, were as follows:

 Amortized Estimated

 (in thousands) Cost Fair Value

-Due in one year or less \$ 83,429 \$ 83,408
+Due in one year or less \$ 112,956 \$ 112,683

-Due after one year through three years 6,309 6,296
+Due after one year through three years 30,996 30,552

-\$ 89,738 \$ 89,704
+\$ 143,952 \$ 143,235